 Your doctor may tell you not to drink alcohol.
-Because certain birth control pills can raise triglyceride levels.
+Certain birth control pills can raise triglyceride levels.
 Talk to your doctor about your risk when deciding whether to take these medicines.

 Treatment also involves avoiding excess calories and foods high in saturated fats and carbohydrates.

 You may need to take medicine if your triglyceride levels stay high even after making diet changes.
 Nicotinic acid, gemfibrozil, and fenofibrate have been shown to lower triglyceride levels in people with this condition.

 Losing weight and keeping diabetes under control helps improve the outcome.

 Genest J, Libby P. Lipoprotein disorders and cardiovascular disease.
 In: Bonow RO, Mann DL, Zipes DP, Libby P, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 10th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 45.